 Given the broad ecological and socio-economic challenges associated with Mediterranean MHWs, this study investigates extreme warming conditions and the effect of mean SST warming versus that of interannual variability of SST on MHW trends across the basin.
-We rely on MHW severity indicators related to marine ecosystem heat exposure and extreme SST occurrences relative to the local climatological variability, in addition to commonly used MHW metrics.
-We first provide insights into changes in the Mediterranean SST-over the 42-year period using observational SST data.
+We first provide insights into changes in the Mediterranean SST over the 42-year period using observational SST data.
 This part provides essential context on long-term changes in extremes and variability throughout the basin, setting the stage for the subsequent MHW analysis while also highlighting areas where extreme warming is particularly pronounced and might be disproportionately impacted.
 Then, we quantify the relative contributions of mean SST warming and interannual variability of SST to observed trends of the selected MHW properties, applying the methodological approach proposed by Marin et al. (2021) to the entire Mediterranean basin.